Skip to Content

 You can test your website with a cell phone.
 Does your site fit on the screen without having to pinch or zoom the content?

 Third, if you’re sitting at a desktop computer, open up a web browser.
 Use your mouse to grab the bottom right corner and move it to the left.
 This will decrease the size of the screen.
+Watch closely.
+Does your website change shape as the screen gets smaller?
+If it does, you’re looking at a flexible layout.
+It has a responsive design with some flexible page elements and images.

 A responsive design uses CSS styling rules and media queries to change the user’s experience based on what device they are using.
 Mobile visitors will be thrilled to find out that they don’t have to “pinch” and “zoom” with their fingers to read content on your site.